Published By Janet Gershen-Siegel at July 23rd, 2018

 If you run a business as a sole proprietor at the very least file for DBA (‘doing business as’) status.
 If you do not, then your personal name is the same as the corporate name.
 As a result, you can end up being personally accountable for all business debts.

-Begin at the D&B web site and obtain a cost-free DUNS number.
+Begin at the D&B web site and get a free DUNS number.
 A DUNS number is how D&B gets a small business in their system, to generate a PAYDEX score.
 If there is no DUNS number, then there is no record and no PAYDEX score.

 Once in D&B’s system, search Equifax and Experian’s websites for the small business.
 You can do this at https://www.creditsuite.com/reports/.
 If there is a record with them, check it for accuracy and completeness.
 If there are no records with them, go to the next step in the process.
 By doing this, Experian and Equifax will have activity to report on.

 First you must build trade lines that report.
 This is also referred to as vendor credit.
 Then you’ll have an established credit profile, and you’ll get a business credit score.
-And with an established business credit profile and score you can start obtaining revolving store and cash credit.
+And with an established business credit profile and score you can start getting more credit.

 But first of all, what is trade credit?
 These trade lines are creditors who will give you initial credit when you have none now.
 Terms are generally Net 30, instead of revolving.
 Therefore, if you get an approval for $1,000 in vendor credit and use all of it, you will need to pay that money back in a set term, such as within 30 days on a Net 30 account.